-Throughout this article, I draw examples from Eliot Cohen's The Hollow Crown, which I reviewed as I wrote this piece.10 and obtaining an assignment from a journal to review that book.
-These two tasks can be done in any order, though I recommend finding a book you are interested in first.
-Personal interest is critical as you will spend hours reading, critically analyzing, and writing about this book!
+Reviewing a book requires identifying a book of interest and obtaining an assignment from a journal to review that book.
+Personal interest is critical!
+You will spend hours reading, critically analyzing, and writing about this book.
 Once you have identified the book, reach out to your desired journal's editor or book review editor.